 Data & identity theft :

-However, not only can your credit card information, name, and address be stolen, your phone activity, who you have texted, the content of those texts, and your calls can also be stolen.
+However, not only can your credit card information, name, and address be stolen, but your phone activity, who you have texted, the content of those texts, and your calls can also be stolen.
 In 2018, Mark Zuckerberg, founder, and CEO of Facebook faced the United States Senate and public outlash when it was revealed that they had been improperly harvesting user data and data sharing.
 This certainly puts all social media users at a worry for their privacy as almost all of our activity is monitorable whether it is online or in real life.

 Power outages and system failures: